 - Duty of Judge.
 Forfeiture Hearing.
 The trial judge Unless a motor vehicle that has been seized pursuant to G.S.
 20-28.3 has been permanently released to an innocent owner pursuant to G.S.
 20-28.3(e1), a defendant owner pursuant to G.S.
 20-28.3(e2), or to a lienholder pursuant to G.S.
 20-28.3(e3), the court shall conduct a hearing on the forfeiture of the motor vehicle.
 The hearing may be held at the sentencing hearing on the operator's charge of violating G.S.
 20-138.1 or G.S.
-20-138.5 shall determine if the vehicle is subject to forfeiture under this section. underlying offense involving impaired driving, at a separate hearing after conviction of the defendant, or at a separate forfeiture hearing held not less than 60 days after the defendant failed to appear at the scheduled trial for the underlying offense and the defendant's trial has not been rescheduled.
-If at the sentencing hearing, or at a subsequent-forfeiture hearing, the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was the only motor vehicle owner at the time of the offense, motor vehicle is subject to forfeiture pursuant to this section and proper notice of the hearing has been given, the judge shall order the motor vehicle forfeited.
+20-138.5 shall determine if the vehicle is subject to forfeiture under this section. underlying offense involving impaired driving, at a separate hearing after conviction of the defendant, or at a separate forfeiture hearing held not less than 60 days after the defendant failed to appear at the scheduled trial for the underlying offense and the defendant's order of arrest for failing to appear has not been set aside.
+If at the sentencing hearing, or at a subsequent forfeiture hearing, the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was the only motor vehicle owner at the time of the offense, motor vehicle is subject to forfeiture pursuant to this section and proper notice of the hearing has been given, the judge shall order the motor vehicle forfeited.
 If at the sentencing hearing or at a subsequent forfeiture hearing, the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was not the only vehicle owner at the time of the offense, motor vehicle is subject to forfeiture pursuant to this section and proper notice of the hearing has been given, the judge shall order the motor vehicle forfeited unless another motor vehicle owner establishes, by the greater weight of the evidence, that such motor vehicle owner is an innocent party owner as defined by subdivision (a1)(2) of in this section, in which case the trial judge shall order the motor vehicle released to the innocent party vehicle owner pursuant to the provisions of subsection (e) of this section.
-In any case where the motor vehicle is ordered forfeited. the judge shall either: - (1) Authorize the school county board of education to sell the motor vehicle at public sale or retain the motor vehicle for its own use pursuant to G.S.
-20-28.5; or - (2) Release Order the motor vehicle released to an intervening lienholder pursuant to the provisions of subsection (g) (f) of this section. section; - (3) Order the proceeds of sale or insurance proceeds be disbursed to the county board of education; or - (4) Order the insurance claim to be assigned to the county board of education in the event the motor vehicle has been damaged in an accident incident to the seizure of the motor vehicle.
+In any case where the motor vehicle is ordered forfeited, the judge shall either: shall: - (1) a.
+Authorize the school board to sell-sale of the motor vehicle at public sale or allow the county board of education to retain the motor vehicle for its own use pursuant to G.S.
+20-28.5; or - (2) b.
+Release Order the motor vehicle released to an intervening lienholder pursuant to the provisions of subsection (g) (f) of this section. section; and - (2) a.
+Order any proceeds of sale or insurance proceeds held by the clerk of court to be disbursed to the county board of education; and - b.
+Order any outstanding insurance claims be assigned to the county board of education in the event the motor vehicle has been damaged in an accident incident to the seizure of the motor vehicle.